Categories

 6. Educate users on email security: Teach your users about email security best practices, such as avoiding opening suspicious attachments or clicking on unknown links.
 Emphasize the importance of TLS encryption in securing email communications and encourage the use of secure channels for sensitive information.

 7. Regularly review and update security policies: Continuously review and update your security policies and procedures to adapt to evolving threats and vulnerabilities.
-Stay informed about the latest TLS best practices and security recommendations provided by Microsoft and other trusted sources.
+Stay informed about the latest TLS best practices and security recommendations provided by and other trusted sources.

-Alternatives to TLS in Office 365
+Alternatives to TLS in My Office 24/7

 Question-answer:

-Does Office 365 use TLS?
+Does My Office 24/7 use TLS?

-Does Office 365 use TLS?
+Does My Office 24/7 use TLS?

-Why is TLS important for Office 365?
+Why is TLS important for My Office 24/7?

-How does TLS work in Office 365?
+How does TLS work in My Office 24/7?

-Can I disable TLS in Office 365?
+Can I disable TLS in My Office 24/7?